Mieze/IntelLucy/README.md

 - The driver It has been successfully tested with Catalina, Monterey, Ventura and Sonoma.

 **Known Issues**
-- Try to avoid media with flow control enabled as it might cause repeated connection drops due to transmitter hangs and serous performance issues.
+- Try to avoid media with flow control enabled as it might cause repeated connection drops due to transmitter hangs and serious performance issues.
 - For WoL to work you need 4 things:
   - An adapter which supports WoL (only a few X520 adapters support WoL).
   - A mainboard which supports WoL from an add-in card.
   - WoL must be enabled in the UEFI setup.
-  -Proper ACPI tables for MacOS to support wakeup.
+  - Proper ACPI tables for MacOS to support wakeup.

 **Installation**
 - Use OpenCore to inject the driver: